Interested in the circle of fifths? Piano players can use this resource to learn all about the circle of fifths.

 What is the circle of fifths and why is it important when learning to play the piano?
 Have you ever been confused by key signatures?
-Have you ever wondered why they are important or how you can remember all of them?
-In this article, we will learn about the circle of fifths, the arrangement of key signatures, and how to apply this knowledge to our piano practice.
+Have you ever wondered why they’re important or how to remember all of them?
+In this article, we will learn about the circle of fifths, key signatures, and how to apply this knowledge to our piano practice.
+Download our free Circle of Fifths Reference Guide.

 What is the circle of fifths?

-The circle of fifths is an organizational tool for the twelve major and minor keys of the chromatic scale.
-That may seem like a lot of keys to remember, but don’t worry – these keys are arranged in a logical order that is completely controlled by fifth intervals!
+It is an organizational tool for the fifteen major and natural minor scales.
+That may seem like a lot of scales to remember, but don’t worry.
+They’re arranged in a logical order that is based entirely on one interval: the perfect fifth.
 Once you know the rules, it’s much easier to internalize and understand.

 Why should I learn the circle of fifths?

-Why is it important to learn the circle of fifths?
-How will this help me learn how to play the piano?
-Nearly all music (other than atonal/serialist music) is written using major and minor keys.
-This music is called tonal music, meaning that the music has a specific tonal center (a pitch/chord that the piece keeps returning to).
-Whether you are playing jazz, classical, popular music, rock music, or country music, you are most likely playing tonal music.
-As stated in the previous paragraph, major and minor keys are arranged using the circle of fifths.
-In order to play chords in different keys, it’s important to know those keys and the sharps or flats within those keys!
-By learning the circle of fifths, you are gaining this knowledge.
+Mastering this tool will help you learn how to play the piano faster and with greater understanding.
+Nearly all music (other than atonal or serialist music) is written using major and minor keys.
+This is called tonal music, meaning that there is a specific tonal center (a pitch or chord that the piece keeps returning to).
+This holds true whether you’re playing jazz, classical, pop, rock, or country music.
+All the chords you can play in a particular key revolve around this center.
+In order to play chords in different keys, it’s important to know the sharps or flats used by those keys.
+The circle of fifths organizes all the different keys and makes them much easier to remember.

 Subscribe for updates, content & free resources!

-What is the easiest way to memorize the circle of fifths?
+What is the easiest way to memorize the circle of 5ths?

 Sharp Keys